A question of sport

 John Woolley is the pastor of Emmanuel Baptist Church in Gabalfa, Cardiff.

-*Tim Tebow is a high profile NFL American footballer who is a committed Christian.
+*Tim Tebow was a high profile NFL American footballer who is a committed Christian.